-Hepatitis A: Hepatitis A is a liver disease caused by hepatitis A virus.
-It is usually a mild illness characterized by sudden onset of fever, nausea, vomiting, fatigue and abdominal pain, followed in several days by jaundice (yellowing of the skin and eyes).
-Other symptoms include pain in the liver area, dark urine and light-colored stools.
+Hepatitis A: Hepatitis A is a liver disease caused by the hepatitis A virus.
+It is usually a mild illness characterized by sudden onset of fever, nausea, vomiting, fatigue, and abdominal pain followed in several days by jaundice (yellowing of the skin and eyes).
+Other symptoms include pain in the liver area, dark urine, and light-colored stools.

 How is the Hepatitis A Virus Spread?
 The hepatitis A virus is spread primarily by person-to-person contact by one of the following means:

 - Fecal contamination (for example, parents or child-care workers handling soiled diapers).